-The Mid-West business is expected to contribute 1.0 Mwmt at an average cash cost of \$40-45/wmt FOB, comprising the sale of remnant low grade material from stockpiles at Extension Hill.
+The Mid-West operations are expected to contribute 1.0-1.2 Mwmt at an average all-in cash cost of \$40-45/wmt FOB, comprising the sale of remnant low grade material from the Extension Hill site.
+Any sales contribution from Shine will depend on a favourable development decision and the timing of commencement.